joys021/Cloud-Management-Reporting/APIdocumentation.md

 ### 22. API URL : [Top ten events in a month](http://127.0.0.1:5000/topteneventsinamonth?month=dec)
 **Purpose:** This API gives the top ten events happened in a month.
-Following is the sample output
+The month is passed as parameter Following is the sample output
 ```[
   {